Ako Mitchell

-Ako Mitchell is a British-American actor and filmmaker.
+Ako Mitchell is an American actor and filmmaker.
 Ako directed and co-wrote the short film "I'm in the corner with the bluebells" part of the international shorts competition at the 2014 Toronto International Film Festival.
 Ako recently played "Klook" in Klook’s Last Stand at London's Park Theatre where he received an Off West End Awards Best Actor nomination.
 He also recently played esteemed British actor Lenny Henry's brother in Fences in the West End.
 Ako has also worked at London's Donmar Warehouse and played opposite Patina Miller in Sister Act at The London Palladium.